This topic covers processes relating to a cPanel service.

 4. Finally, click ‘Add New Cron Job‘.

-This action saves the cron job settings and schedules it to run according to the specified interval.
+This saves the cron job settings and schedules it to run according to the specified interval.
 This ensures that the cron job will be executed regularly without needing further intervention, automating tasks such as scheduled backups, updates, or other automated processes on your server.